 In the article below I’ll dig deeper into Jim’s questions to make it easier for anyone to have a successful glass block shower window installation.

 Yes – I’ve heard the arguments that glass blocks are dated or that they are an “80’s” product – but I’m not sure people who make this claim are aware of how this material has evolved.
-The article below will explore 5 design ideas to modernize a glass block wall or window which are unique to this modular glass building material.
+This is not your Grandfathers glass blocks (or your Fathers Oldsmobile anymore).
+The article below will show you 5 design ideas to modernize a glass block wall or window which will you cause to pause about your thoughts of this as an outdated building material.

 How to handle the installation of an upper floor (bathroom, garage, kitchen, closet or laundry room) glass block window has been puzzling to many DIY’ers and trade contractors alike.
 Questions like the following come up all the time: